Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems: Various phases and degeneracies in our tight-binding model

 \subsection{Non-Hermitian quadratic double Weyl semimetals at $v=0$ and $\gamma \in \{ 0, \pi/2\}$}

 Imposing $v=0$ turns off ${\cal H}_{2}$ and subsequently, the Hamiltonian casts $h_{\bk} = d_{0} \id + d_{x} \sigma_{x} + d_{z} \sigma_{z}$ where

 The associated dispersion relations then reads $ \epsilon_{\pm}= d_{0} \pm \sqrt{ \eta} $ with $\eta=d_{x}^2 + d_{z}^2 $.
-We present the stream plot of $(\Re[\eta], \Im[\eta])$ in Fig.~\ref{fig:Spect_2piflux_0} at $t_{1}/t=0.75$, $g_{a}=0.5$, $g_{b}=0.3$, $g_{x}=g_{y}=0$, and $\gamma=0$~(a) and $\pi/2$~(b).
-We also plot Fig.~\ref{fig:Spect_2piflux_0}(c,d) with $t_{1}/t=0.75$, $g_{a}=0.5$, $g_{b}=0.3$, $g_{x}=0.2$, $g_{y}=0.1$ and $\gamma=0$~(c) and $\pi/2$~(d).
+I present the stream plot of $(\Re[\eta], \Im[\eta])$ in Fig.~\ref{fig:Spect_2piflux_0} at $t_{1}/t=0.75$, $g_{a}=0.5$, $g_{b}=0.3$, $g_{x}=g_{y}=0$, and $\gamma=0$~(a) and $\pi/2$~(b).
+I also plot Fig.~\ref{fig:Spect_2piflux_0}(c,d) with $t_{1}/t=0.75$, $g_{a}=0.5$, $g_{b}=0.3$, $g_{x}=0.2$, $g_{y}=0.1$ and $\gamma=0$~(c) and $\pi/2$~(d).
 Fig.~\ref{fig:Spect_2piflux_0} further displays $\Re[\eta]=0$ in magenta and $\Im[\eta]=0$ in orange lines.
 The intersection of these lines identifies defective EPs in our systems.
-When even numbers of these lines cross, we detect non-defective EPs marked in black points in (a,b).
-These non-defective EPs locate at the $M$ points when $\gamma=0$ and they appear at the $\Gamma$ points at $\gamma = \pi/2$; See also the discussion in the main text.
-We emphasize that these non-defective EPs disappear when nonreciprocal nearest neighbor hopping parameters, namely $(g_{x},g_{y})$, are nonzero as shown in (c,d).
+When even numbers of these lines cross, I detect nondefective degeneracies marked in black points in (a,b).
+These nondefective degeneracies locate at the $M$ points when $\gamma=0$, and they appear at the $\Gamma$ points at $\gamma = \pi/2$; see also the discussion in the main text.
+I emphasize that these nondefective degeneracies disappear when nonreciprocal nearest neighbor hopping parameters, namely $(g_{x},g_{y})$, are nonzero, as shown in (c,d).
 The energy band associated with parameters in Fig.~\ref{fig:Spect_2piflux_0}(c,d) are shown in Fig.~\ref{fig:Spect_2piflux_00}.
 Unsurprisingly, transitioning from one gapless phase to the other is through a gapped phase with $0< \gamma<\pi/2$.